 When a recipe calls for “blanched almonds,” do you run to the store to buy a bag?
 No need!
 You can easily skin a batch of almonds using the simple method outlined below.

 Blanching your own almonds is more cost-effective than buying the skinless kind at the grocery store, and it only takes a minute… literally, just one minute!
-You’ll never spend the extra money on pre-blanched almonds again.
+You’ll never spend the extra money on pre-blanched options again.

 How to Blanch Almonds